ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ### Image Features Preprocessing

-Ludwig supports both grayscale and color images, the number of channels is inferred, but make sure all your images have the same number of channels.
+Ludwig supports both grayscale and color images.
+The number of channels is inferred, but make sure all your images have the same number of channels.
-During preprocessing raw image files are transformed into numpy ndarrays and saved in the hdf5 format.
+During preprocessing, raw image files are transformed into numpy ndarrays and saved in the hdf5 format.
-Images should have the same size.
+All images in the dataset should have the same size.
-If they have different sizes they can be converted to the same size which should be set in the feature preprocessing parameters.
+If they have different sizes, a `resize_method` together with a target `width` and `height` must be specified in the feature preprocessing parameters.

 - `in_memory` (default `true`): defines whether image dataset will reside in memory during the training process or will be dynamically fetched from disk (useful for large datasets).
 In the latter case a training batch of input images will be fetched from disk each training iteration.
-- `resize_method` (default `crop_or_pad`): available options: `crop_or_pad` - crops larger images to the desired size or pads smalled images using edge padding; `interpolate` - uses interpolation.
+- `resize_method` (default `crop_or_pad`): available options: `crop_or_pad` - crops images larger than the specified `width` and `height` to the desired size or pads smalled images using edge padding; `interpolate` - uses interpolation to resize images to the specified `width` and `height`.
 - `height` (default `null`): image height in pixels, must be set if resizing is required
 - `width` (default `null`): image width in pixels, must be set if resizing is required
 - `num_channels` (default `null`): number of channels in the images.
 By default, if the value is `null`, the number of channels of the first image of the dataset will be used and if there is an image in the dataset with a different number of channels, an error will be reported.
 If the value specified is not `null`, images in the dataset will be adapted to the specified size.
 If the value is `1`, all images with more then one channel will be greyscaled and reduced to one channel (trasparecy will be lost).
 If the value is `3` all images with 1 channel will be repeated 3 times to obtain 3 channels, while images with 4 channels will lose the transparecy channel.
 If the value is `4`, all the images with less than 4 channels will have the remaining channels filled with zeros.

-Depending on the application, do not to exceed a size of `256 x 256` as bigger sizes will, in most cases, not provide much advantage and considerably slow down trainin and inference and also make both forward and backward passes consume a lot of memory leading to memory overflow on machines with limited amounts of RAM or on GPUs with limited amounts of VRAM.
+Depending on the application, it is preferrable not to exceed a size of `256 x 256`, as bigger sizes will, in most cases, not provide much advantage in terms of performance, while they will considerably slow down training and inference and also make both forward and backward passes consume considerably more memory, leading to memory overflows on machines with limited amounts of RAM or on GPUs with limited amounts of VRAM.

 Example of a preprocessing specification: